Chamunda: In Jainism

-Early Jains were dismissive of Chamunda, the goddess who demands blood sacrifice - which is against the primary principle of Ahimsa of Jainism.
+Early Jains were dismissive of Chamunda, the goddess who demanded blood sacrifice - which is against the primary principle of Ahimsa of Jainism.
 Some Jain legends portray Chamunda as a goddess defeated by Jain monks like Jinadatta and Jinaprabhasuri.
+However, the most popular legend is of Ratnaprabhasuri.

-Another Jain legend tells the story of conversion of Chamunda into a Jain goddess.
-According to this story, Chamunda sculpted the Mahavir image for the temple in Osian and was happy with the conversions of Hindu Oswal clan to Jainism.
-At the time of Navaratri, a festival that celebrates the Hindu Divine Mother, Chamunda expected animal sacrifices from the converted Jains.
-The vegetarian Jains, however, were unable to meet her demand.
-Jain monk Ratnaprabhasuri intervened, and as a result, Chamunda accepted vegetarian offerings, forgoing her demand for meat and liquor.
+Another Jain legend tells the story of the conversion of Chamunda into a Jain goddess.
+According to this story, Chamunda sculpted the Mahavir image for the temple in Osian and was happy with the conversion of Hindus to Jainism and the subsequent renaming of their clan to Oswal.
+At the time of Navaratri, a festival that celebrates the Hindu Divine Mother, Chamunda expected animal sacrifices from Jains.
+The Jains, however, were unable to meet her demand.
+Jain monk Ratnaprabhasuri intervened and preached to her, and as a result, Chamunda accepted vegetarian offerings, forgoing her demand for meat and liquor.
 Ratnaprabhasuri further named her Sacciya, one who had told the truth, as Chamunda had told him the truth that a rainy season stay in Osian was beneficial for him.
 She also became the protective goddess of the temple and remained the clan goddess of the Osvals.
 The Sachiya Mata Temple in Osian was built in her honour by Jains.
 Some Jain scriptures warn of dire consequences of worship of Chamunda by the Hindu rites and rituals.
-Many Kshatriyas and even the Jain community worship her as her Kuladevi or family/clan deity.
+Many Kshatriyas and even the Jain community worship her as her Kuladevi and samyaktvi demi-goddess as per Jain rituals.